Overview of Taxes

 - Presumptive Tax System

 A small enterprise may, on or before the due date for the filing of its return of income, elect to pay a presumptive tax at the rate of 1% of its gross inocme.
-Where a small enterprise has made a election to pay presumptive tax, it shall not be entitled to claim any deduction, income exemption threshold, relief or allowance.
+Where a small enterprise has made a election to pay presumptive tax, it shall not be entitled to claim any deduction, Income Exemption Threshold (IET), relief or allowance.

 Small Enterprise means a person:

 - Who is engaged in the following activities:

 - Agriculture, forestry and fishing